 Financial Reporting Standard Subject of the Amendment Details IFRS 10 - Consolidated Financial Statements IFRS 12 - Disclosure of Interests in Other Entities IAS 28 Investment Entities Applying the Consolidation Exception The amendments clarify that the exemption from preparing consolidated financial statements is available for a parent entity that is a subsidiary of an investment entity, even when the investment entity measures all of its subsidiaries at fair value as per IFRS 10.
 Consequential amendments to IAS 28 to clarify that the exemption from applying the equity method is applicable to an investor in an associate or joint venture, if that investor is a subsidiary of an investment entity that measures all its subsidiaries at fair value.
 The amendments further clarify that the requirement that an investment entity consolidate a subsidiary that provides services related to the foregoing investment activities is only applicable to subsidiaries that are not investment entities.
 On the other hand, amendments clarify that by applying the equity method to an associate or joint venture that is an investment entity, an investor may retain the fair value measurements that the associate or joint venture used for its subsidiaries.
 Finally, it is also clarified that an investment entity that measures all its subsidiaries at fair value must make the disclosures required by IFRS 12 Disclosure of Interest in Other Entities.
+The amendments apply prospectively for the annual periods beginning on January 1, 2016, earlier application is permitted.
 IFRS 10 - Consolidated Financial Statements IAS 28 - Investment Entities Sale or Contribution of Assets between an Investor and its Associate or Joint Venture The amendments address situations in which there is a sale or contribution of assets between an investor and its associate or joint venture.
-IAS 28 has been amended to reflect the following.
-The gains and losses from transactions involving assets that do not constitute a business between an investor and its associate or joint venture are recognized to the extent of the unrelated investor's interest in the associate or joint venture.
-The gains and losses from subsequent transactions involving assets that constitute a business between an investor and its associate or joint venture should be fully recognized in the investor's financial statements.
+IAS 28 has been amended to reflect the following. • The gains and losses from transactions involving assets that do not constitute a business between an investor and its associate or joint venture are recognized to the extent of the unrelated investor's interest in the associate or joint venture. • The gains and losses from subsequent transactions involving assets that constitute a business between an investor and its associate or joint venture should be fully recognized in the investor's financial statements.
 IFRS 10 has been amended to reflect the following.
-Gains or losses resulting from the loss of control over a subsidiary that does not constitute a business in a transaction with an associate or joint venture.
-Similarly, gains and losses resulting from the remeasurement of accumulated investments in a former subsidiary (that is now an associate or a joint venture.
+Gains or losses resulting from the loss of control over a subsidiary that does not constitute a business in a transaction with an associate or a joint venture accounted for using the equity method, are recognized in the controlling company's income to the extent of the unrelated investor's interest in the associate or joint venture.
 Similarly, gains and losses resulting from the remeasurement of accumulated investments in a former subsidiary (that is now an associate or a joint venture accounted for using the equity method) at fair value is recognized in the income statement of the previous controlling company only to the extent of the unrelated investors' interest in the new associate or joint venture.
 The amendments apply prospectively to the transactions occurring in the annual periods beginning on January 1, 2016, earlier application is permitted.
 In the meeting of June 2015, the IASB tentatively decided to postpone the mandatory effective date of these amendments.
 No draft has been issued at this time.